 They were founded in 1883, joined the Football League in 1920, and have never made the top flight of English football.
 The best they ever did was finish sixth in the Second Division, twice in the 1950s.
 Those were basically the glory years; they twice made the quarters of the FA Cup in that decade, the farthest they’ve ever gotten.

 They bottomed out in 2014, getting relegated out of the Football League for the first time, but they bounced back in style, earning promotion to League Two after the 2014-15 season, then up to League One after the following year.
+They are back in League Two for this season.

 Rovers play in the 12,300-seat Memorial Stadium, which still has terraces.
-That is where I stood to see them play Port Vale last year.
+That is where I stood to see them play Port Vale.
 It’s an odd place, originally built for rugby, with one stand that doesn’t stretch the length of the field, another that is only partially covered, and another that is narrow but quite tall.
 But it’s right in town, near a road with lots of shops, and super friendly.

 Odd fact: This piece of land was originally called Buffalo Bill’s Field, because Bill played there in 1891.